Navigation | Truck Directions API | Overview | Urbi Documentation

 For each route, Truck Directions API can additionally return the following information:

-The list of regions where it is possible to build routes for trucks is gradually being expanded with new cities.
+The list of regions where it is possible to build routes for trucks is gradually being expanded.

 The video below shows an example of a truck route that takes into account the restrictions on the size of a vehicle.